 Museum Flehite: a house of arts and culture in Amersfoort's historic city centre.
 The museum is located in three historic houses built into the city wall during the Late Middle Ages, and offers a wonderful taste of the city's history.
 Museum Flehite also regularly organises new exhibitions of Dutch and international art.
-Visitors can enjoy snacks and drinks at the museum café.
 Why not combine your visit to Museum Flehite with a visit to Amersfoort's charming city centre and make a real day of it?

 Check the overview of our current exhibitions

 A large-scale model brings 17th-century Amersfoort to life.
 The model is based on the large cityscape by Matthias Withoos.
 Withoos painted the walled city on the Eem river in 1671, when it was still surrounded by empty countryside.
 Two churches rise up high above the city's roofs: Onze-Lieve-Vrouwetoren and the Sint-Jorisk church.

 Museum Flehite has been collecting objects associated with prominent statesman and Amersfoort native Johan van Oldenbarnevelt since its early days.
 In 1903, Museum Flehite became the proud owner of the cane on which Van Oldenbarnevelt was said to have leaned as he climbed the scaffold to be beheaded.

 Painters in the school of Jacob van Campen